EFFICACY IN IDIOPATHIC HYPERSOMNIA

 DB RWP = Double-Blind, Randomized Withdrawal Period; ESS = Epworth Sleepiness Scale; OLE = Open-Label Extension; OTTP = Open-Label Treatment Titration and Optimization Period; SDP = Stable-Dose Period.

 XYWAV dosing regimen was initiated at the discretion of the investigator according to clinical presentation.
 Patients were considered for XYWAV once nightly if they reported difficulty awakening as a result of sleep inertia or long sleep time, and twice-nightly dosing if they reported disrupted nighttime sleep or difficulty with sleep maintenance.
 For twice-nightly regimens, doses were divided equally or unequally, with the first dose administered at bedtime and the second dose administered 2.5 to 4 hours later.
-At the start of the
+At the start of the DB RWP, the median nightly dose of XYWAV was 4.5 g in the once-nightly group and 7.5 g in the twice-nightly group.
+There were no meaningful differences in demographics, baseline characteristics, or disease severity between patients receiving XYWAV once nightly vs twice nightly.1

 Limitations: This was an exploratory analysis and was outside of the statistical hierarchy; efficacy conclusions cannot be drawn.
-The LS mean differences were obtained from ANCOVA models, with the change in ESS total score from the end of SDP to the end of
+The LS mean differences were obtained from ANCOVA models, with the change in ESS total score from the end of SDP to the end of DB RWP as the responsive variable and ESS total score at end of SDP.
+A separate model was used for each regimen.

 ANCOVA = Analysis of Covariance; DB RWP = Double-Blind, Randomized-Withdrawal Period; ESS = Epworth Sleepiness Scale; LS = Least Squares; SDP = Stable-Dose Period.

 This is an exploratory sub-group analysis of the mITT, which included 24 patients with long sleep time and 91 patients without long sleep time.
 Long sleep time was clinician reported at study entry based on ICSD-II or ICSD-III criteria.
 Demographic and baseline characteristics were generally well balanced between groups, with the exception of region.
-The low number of participants with long sleep overall, and the imbalance between those with long sleep recruited in Europe and North America, may limit generalizability.11
+The low number of participants with long sleep overall, and the imbalance between those with long sleep recruited in Europe and North America, may limit generalizability.8

 Limitations: This was an exploratory analysis and was outside of the statistical hierarchy; efficacy conclusions cannot be drawn.
-The LS mean differences were obtained from ANCOVA models, with the change in ESS total score from the end of SDP to the end of
+The LS mean differences were obtained from ANCOVA models, with the change in ESS total score from the end of SDP to the end of DB RWP as the responsive variable and covariates of treatment group, baseline medication group, and ESS total score at end of SDP.
+A separate model was used for each sleep category.

-ANCOVA = Analysis of Covariance; DB RWP = Double-Blind, Randomized-Withdrawal Period; ESS = Epworth Sleepiness Scale; ICSD = International Classification of Sleep Disorders;
+ANCOVA = Analysis of Covariance; DB RWP = Double-Blind, Randomized-Withdrawal Period; ESS = Epworth Sleepiness Scale; ICSD = International Classification of Sleep Disorders; LS = Least Squares; mITT = Modified Intention-to-Treat; SDP = Stable-Dose Period.

 Watch experts discuss ESS data